 The photoactive region mainly consists of a capacitor array.
-These arrays can be onedimensional or two-dimensional depending on the type of device that uses the CCD.
+These arrays can be one-dimensional or twodimensional depending on the type of device that uses the CCD.
 If a line scan camera is used, it introduces a one-dimensional capacitor array.
 It is called 1D because it captures the image in 1D form, that is, a single slice of the image.
 2D is used mostly in video applications.
 This device captures the image in 2D form.
 The photoactive region is made out of an epitaxial layer of silicon.
 It is made by doping a boron ion on a substrate such as p++.
-Sometimes CCD's are also implanted with a phosphorus ion so as to give them an n-doping.
-This is often carried out in devices consisting of n-channels packets across them.
+Sometimes CCD's are also implanted with a phosphorus ion so as to give them an ndoping.
+This is often carried out in devices consisting of n-channels This is done in some areas of the silicon ion causing the movement of photo generated packets across them.

-This is done in some areas of the silicon ion causing the movement of photo generated oxide (mostly capacitor) is made to grow on top of them.
+As soon as the silicon layer and substrates are made, a dielectric in the form of a gas oxide (mostly capacitor) is made to grow on top of them.
 Thus the separately lying gates will lie in a perpendicular angle to the channels.
 This is because the poly-silicon gates are undergoing chemical vapour deposition and then photolithography.
 Then the channel stop region and the charge carrying channel is made, and that too parallel to each other.